bartvandebiezen/css-conventions/css-conventions.md

 ## CSS Terminology

-This documents assumes you are familiar with the terminology for CSS and CSS preprocessors.
+This document assumes you are familiar with the terminology for CSS and CSS preprocessors.
 A short refresher:

 - Rule = combination of selector group and declaration block.
 - Selector group = All the selectors within a rule.
 Selectors within a selector group are separated by a comma.